|

 -Behavioral signs--

-Fish congregate in areas of low flow or lie on bottom or in abnormal
+Fish congregate in areas of low flow or lie on

 positions